quepas/ReadingPublications/README.md

 When a function is called in MATLAB with an argument of the upper triangular matrix type, Menhir generates in the target language the call to a specialized library that works explicitly on upper triangular matrices.

 The compiler shows performance gain on various benchmarks, tested on a single processor and parallel machines against various old MATLAB to C compilers.
-However, Menhir is not an automatic tool, because benchmarks had to be annotated with ~20 directives of additional and missing information (e.g. variable shape).
+However, Menhir is not an automatic tool, because benchmarks had to be annotated with ~20 directives missing information (e.g. variable shape).

 ## Rapidly Selecting Good Compiler Optimizations using Performance Counters (2007)